isc-projects/kea/doc/guide/ddns.rst

 The management API allows the issuing of specific management commands, such as configuration retrieval or shutdown.
-For more details, see `??? <#ctrl-channel>`__.
-Currently the only supported communication channel type is UNIX stream socket.
-By default there are no sockets open.
-To instruct Kea to open a socket, the following entry in the configuration file can be used:
+For more details, see :ref:`ctrl-channel`.
+Currently, the only supported communication channel type is UNIX stream socket.
+By default there are no sockets open; to instruct Kea to open a socket, the following entry in the configuration file can be used:

 ::